userfrosting/learn/pages/17.recipes/03.extending-template/docs.md

 ---
-title: Extending Templates and Menus
+title: Extending templates and menus
 metadata:
     description: Steps to extend a template defined in another sprinkle.
 taxonomy:
     category: docs
 ---

->NOTE: This recipe assumes that the reader is familiar with Twig Templating
+>>> This recipe assumes that the reader is familiar with [Twig templating](/templating-with-twig).

-While sprinkles are able to [overwrite an entire Twig template](/templating-with-twig/sprinkle-templates#OverridingSprinkletemplates) defined in another sprinkle, they can also replace part of a template instead of overwriting everything in them.
+While sprinkles are able to [overwrite an entire Twig template](/templating-with-twig/sprinkle-templates#overriding-sprinkle-templates) defined in another sprinkle, they can also replace part of a template instead of overwriting everything in them.

 This is achieved by referencing another sprinkle directly in the `extends` Twig tag.
-Typically, page templates files will extend a base template.
+Typically, page template files will extend a base template.
 For example:

 ```html
 {% extends "pages/abstract/dashboard.html.twig" %}